kinzazahra/Garden-Themed-Calculator/README.md

 OR

-Use Live Server (VS Code) for the best experience
+Use Live Server (VS Code) for better experience

 🚀 How to Use

-Use the numeric keypad to enter values
+Enter numbers using the keypad

-Perform calculations using standard operators
+Perform calculations using operators

-Manage inputs:
+Use:

-DEL → Remove last digit
+DEL → Remove last input

-AC → Clear all
+AC → Clear everything

-Enjoy the calming floating petals 🌸 while calculating
+Enjoy the calming floating petals 🌸

 🔮 Future Enhancements

-🌿 Scientific Mode for advanced calculations
+🌿 Scientific Mode

-🔊 Nature-inspired sound effects (birds, leaves, breeze)
+🔊 Nature sound effects (birds, leaves, breeze)

 🎨 Multiple themes: